LyuLucas1207/NebulaFX/docs/console-separation.md

 Browser → Console (9001) → API Endpoint (9000) → Storage Backend
                 ↓
         External Address Configuration
-        (RUSTFS_EXTERNAL_ADDRESS)
+        (NEUBULAFX_EXTERNAL_ADDRESS)
 ```

-The console communicates with the API endpoint using the `RUSTFS_EXTERNAL_ADDRESS` parameter, which is critical for Docker deployments with port mapping.
+The console communicates with the API endpoint using the `NEUBULAFX_EXTERNAL_ADDRESS` parameter, which is critical for Docker deployments with port mapping.

 ## Quick Start